2600hz/kazoo/applications/tasks/doc/rates.md

 You can see `prefix` and `rate_cost` are mandatory fields and must be in the CSV header line.
 You can also name columns after the optional fields.

-!!! note
-    The `direction` field defaults to both `inbound` and `outbound`, meaning calls in and out will be rated accordingly.
+> NOTE: The `direction` field defaults to both `inbound` and `outbound`, meaning calls in and out will be rated accordingly.
 Alternatively, you can create a `direction` column in your CSV to specify the direction.

 * Create the task (upload the ratedeck):